 Log Analytics: A tool in the Azure portal that you use to work with Azure Monitor Logs data.
 Azure Monitor Logs is an Azure service that collects monitoring data and stores the data in a central repository.
 This data can include events, performance data, or custom data that's provided through the Azure API.
 After this data is collected, it's available for alerting, analysis, and export.
 Monitoring applications such as network performance monitor and traffic analytics use Azure Monitor Logs as a foundation.
 For more information, see Azure Monitor Logs.
 Log Analytics provides a way to edit and run queries on logs.
 You can also use this tool to analyze query results.
 For more information, see Overview of Log Analytics in Azure Monitor.

 Log Analytics workspace: The environment that stores Azure Monitor log data that pertains to an Azure account.
-For more information about Log Analytics workspaces, see Create a Log Analytics workspace.
+For more information about Log Analytics workspaces, see Overview of Log Analytics workspace.

 Network Watcher: A regional service that you can use to monitor and diagnose conditions at a network-scenario level in Azure.
 You can use Network Watcher to turn NSG flow logs on and off.
-For more information, see Network Watcher.
+For more information, see What is Azure Network Watcher?.

 How traffic analytics works